 There are many reasons to prune, says Patrick O’Malley, horticulture specialist with the Iowa State Extension in Van Buren County.
 “One is to shape the plant so it’s better-looking,” he says.
 “You can prune it to encourage flowering.”

-Sometimes pruning keeps the good, formal look of a hedge, O’Malley said, and sometimes shrub trimming is needed to keep it from blocking a window or shading out other nearby plants.
+Sometimes pruning keeps a formal hedge looking good, O’Malley said, and sometimes shrub trimming is needed to keep it from blocking a window or shading out other nearby plants.
 It can even encourage new growth in an old bush that’s not growing well.

 A Science and an Art